Give me a lever long enough and a fulcrum on which to place it, and I shall move the world.

 Observation:

-For about 12 years now I've observed the same thing: People wonder how I get so much done.
+For about 12 years now I've observed the same thing: People wondering how I get so much done.
 People have even come for extended stays to try and learn productivity hacks.
-Much to their chagrin they end up confused and disappointed that I'm not running around "grinding" all day.
+Much to their chagrin, I'm not running around "grinding" all day.
 From afar, they can't understand how I get so much done, up close they don't understand why I am not doing more.

 Here's the secret:

-There are two superpowers everyone should be focused on developing; the ability to spot asymmetry and the ability to create it.
-There are many ways to engineer asymmetry to the upside, which is basically what the CCA program is, but we're going to focus on the most obvious and most powerful; a Force Multiplier.
+There are two superpowers anyone can develop.
+The ability to spot asymmetry and the ability to create it.
+There are many ways to engineer asymmetry to the upside.
+I'm going to focus on the most obvious and most powerful;

 Some are less obvious.
 Let's talk about it.